Julian/lean.nvim/README.rst

 Configuration & Usage
 ---------------------

-The short version -- if you followed the instructions above for ``lazy.nvim``, simply ensure your ``opts`` table contains at least an ``lsp`` table defining ``on_attach`` to be your preferred LSP attach handler, and ``mappings = true`` to enable key mappings, as shown in the example above.
+The short version -- if you followed the instructions above for ``lazy.nvim``, you likely simply want ``opts = { mappings = true }`` to call ``lean.setup`` and enable its default key mappings.

+This is all you need if you already have something registered to run on the ``LspAttach`` ``autocmd`` which defines any language server key mappings you like, e.g. if you use Neovim with any other language.
-Note that in particular your ``on_attach`` handler should likely bind things like ``vim.lsp.buf.code_action`` (AKA "the lightbulb") to ensure that you have easy access to code actions in Lean buffers.
+In particular your ``LspAttach`` handler should likely bind things like ``vim.lsp.buf.code_action`` (AKA "the lightbulb") to ensure that you have easy access to code actions in Lean buffers.
-In particular, Lean (or really ``Std``) uses code actions for replacing "Try this:" suggestions, which you will almost certainly want to be able to perform.
+Lean (or really ``Std``) uses code actions for replacing "Try this:" suggestions, which you will almost certainly want to be able to perform.

 If you do not already have a preferred setup which includes LSP key mappings and (auto)completion, you may find the `fuller example here in the wiki <https://github.com/Julian/lean.nvim/wiki/Getting-Started-From-the-Ground-Up>`_ helpful.

-If you are using another plugin manager such as ``vim-plug``, after following the installation instructions, add the below to ``~/.config/nvim/plugin/lean.lua`` or an equivalent:
+If you are using another plugin manager (such as ``vim-plug``), after following the installation instructions, add the below to ``~/.config/nvim/plugin/lean.lua`` or an equivalent:

 .. code:: lua